Mental Health Facilities Bay County, MI

 Catholic Family Services

-Catholic Family Services is a mental health treatment center in Bay County, MI, located at 915 Columbus Avenue, 48708 zip code area.
+Catholic Family Services is one of mental health facilities in Bay County, Michigan, located at 915 Columbus Avenue, 48708 zip code.
 Catholic Family Services provides outpatient treatment.
-Catholic Family Services offers trauma therapy, dialectical behavior therapy and individual psychotherapy to adults, young adults and children / adolescents.
-Catholic Family Services also supports people with serious mental illness, people with Alzheimer's or dementia and people with PTSD.
-Additional services at Catholic Family Services consist of family psychoeducation, suicide prevention services and court-ordered outpatient treatment.
+Catholic Family Services provides integrated dual diagnosis disorder treatment, behavior modification and cognitive behavioral therapy to children / adolescents, adults and seniors 65 or older.
+Catholic Family Services also supports children/adolescents with serious emotional disturbance, seniors or older adults and people with serious mental illness.
+Additional services provided at Catholic Family Services include court-ordered outpatient treatment, family psychoeducation and suicide prevention services.

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.